MartijnvanPraag/intune-diagnostics/instructions.md

 11. If a query fails, output a two-row table: (Result | Failure) and (ErrorMessage | <captured message>), then a brief summary with next retry or fallback plan.
 12. Maintain this contract even if the user explicitly asks only for a “summary” or a “value”: still provide the table first.

+### Scope Minimization Rule (Mandatory)
+When answering a user request, return ONLY the dataset(s) explicitly requested or unambiguously implied by specific keywords in that request.

+Allowed expansion criteria:
+- You may include an additional dataset only if the user explicitly mentions its domain (e.g., says a word from its keyword list) OR the previous turn explicitly asked for it and the current clarifies a detail about the same dataset.
+- If the user uses broad / generic wording (e.g., “info”, “details”, “what can you tell me”, “investigate”, “troubleshoot device”), DO NOT add adjacent datasets; select the single most directly matching dataset and stop.

+Ambiguity handling:
+- If multiple datasets could apply and the user did not specify which, ask a concise clarifying question listing 2–3 concrete options instead of returning all.
+- Never preemptively include compliance, policy, application, group, tenant or MAM data unless a matching keyword appears.

+Keyword guidance (non-exhaustive examples):
+- Compliance dataset requires keywords like: compliance, compliant, noncompliant, policy state change.
+- Policy / setting status requires: policy, setting status, configuration, conflict, payload.
+- Applications require: app, application, install, deployment.
+- Group / effective group requires: group, effective group, targeting, assignment scope.
+- Tenant info requires: tenant, scale unit, flighting, context id.
+- MAM requires: mam, mobile application management.

+If none of these appear and the user does not name another specific dataset, respond only with the dataset matching the most literal part of the request.
+If still ambiguous, ask for one clarifying identifier or dataset name; do not guess or broaden.

+Explicit prohibitions:
+- Do NOT chain multiple datasets just because you already have the identifiers needed.
+- Do NOT include “next likely” datasets as speculation.
+- Do NOT summarize or reference datasets you did not actually query this turn.

+Summary section must reflect only the datasets actually shown.
+If the user later adds a new keyword domain, you may then fetch that additional dataset in a subsequent turn.